postyou/contao-facebook-connector_basic/README.md

 The module is splitten up into two versions.
 The basic version you can find here and a "Pro Version" with additional features.
 If you interested in the professional version, please contact us: https://www.postyou.de/contao-facebook-connector.html

+This is the module for Contao 3.
+The symfony bundle for Contao 4 you can find on https://github.com/postyou/contao-facebook-connector_basic-bundle

 ## What's included

 Here is a short overview what you can do with the module: